wildfly/quickstart/jta-crash-rec/README.md

                 0_ffff7f000001_-7f1cf331_4f0b0ad4_15
         * After recovery, log records are normally deleted automatically.
 However, logs may remain in the case where the Transaction Manager (TM) commit request was received and acted upon by a resource, but the TM crashed before it had time to clean up the logs of that resource.
 7. To observe XA recovery
+    * Stop the H2 console to close the database connections.
+Otherwise, you may see messages like the following when you start your server:

+            `Database may be already in use: "Locked by another process"`
     * [Disable the Byteman script](../README.md#byteman-disable) by restoring the backup server configuration file.
     * [Start the JBoss server](#startserver) as instructed above.
     * Load the web interface to the application